 The critical orifice determines the flow range.
 The adjustable piston is used to set a specific, fixed flow rate within the flow range.
 An adjustment to the position of the piston changes the back pressure, which changes the pressure differential across the critical orifice.
 If the piston is lowered away from the diaphragm, the flow rate will increase.
 If the piston is raised toward the diaphragm, the flow rate will decrease.
 This flow controller will accurately maintain a constant flow despite changes in vacuum over a range of -30" Hg to -7" Hg.
 Flow is constant until the vacuum range of the device is exceeded, making the flow controller unable to maintain the constant pressure differential.
-In Figure 6, for example, the flow rate decreases because the flow controller is unable to maintain the proper pressure differential.
+In Figure 6, for example, the flow rate is constant from -29.9" Hg to approximately -7" Hg, at which point the flow rate decreases because the flow controller is unable to maintain the proper pressure differential.
 This control will allow the user to collect approximately 5 liters of sample in a 6-liter canister.
 This is an extremely important factor in obtaining valid time-integrated samples through passive sampling.
 We will discuss this point further in the Field Sampling (Section V) of this guide.

-Figure 6: A flow controller will maintain a constant sample flow until it is unable to maintain a stable pressure differential across the critical orifice.
+Figure 6 A flow controller will maintain a constant sample flow until it is unable to maintain a stable pressure differential across the critical orifice.